AustenLamacraft/academic-kickstart/content/courses/tqm/superconductivity/index.md

 so we see that this corresponds simply to a sharp fermi step.
 For $U_0<0$, the system can lower its energy by taking $\sin\theta_\bp\neq 0$.
-The lowering of the interaction energy more than compensates the increase in kinetic energy that comes from smearing the step, see Equation (\ref{ke}).
+The lowering of the interaction energy more than compensates the increase in kinetic energy that comes from smearing the step, see $\eqref{ke}$.
 Clearly all of the angles $\varphi_\bp$, describing the angle in the x-y plane, should be equal.
 Taking  the extremum of
 $\eqref{spin_en}$ with respect to the angles $\theta_{\bp}$ gives the condition